Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

 Marriage Intensives vs. Traditional Counseling

-At The Marriage Restoration Project, Rabbi Shlomo Slatkin’s method is rooted in Imago Relationship Therapy—a no-blame, no-shame approach that helps couples move beyond defensiveness and finger-pointing.
-While many intensives rely on EFT, Shlomo’s work stands out by focusing on deep empathy, structured dialogue, and healing past relational wounds.
+At The Marriage Restoration Project, Rabbi Shlomo Slatkinโ€™s method is rooted in Imago Relationship Therapyโ€”a no-blame, no-shame approach that helps couples move beyond defensiveness and finger-pointing.
+While many intensives rely on EFT, Shlomoโ€™s work stands out by focusing on deep empathy, structured dialogue, and healing past relational wounds.
 Rather than pathologizing partners, his method invites them to view conflict as an opportunity for mutual growth and reconnection.
-This unique approach has helped countless couples restore emotional safety and intimacy, whether they’re facing disconnection, betrayal, or years of unresolved pain.
+This unique approach has helped countless couples restore emotional safety and intimacy, whether theyโ€™re facing disconnection, betrayal, or years of unresolved pain.

 Continuing the Journey Through Online Support

-Unfortunately, live marriage intensives aren’t exactly doable for everyone.
+Unfortunately, live marriage intensives arenโ€™t exactly doable for everyone.
 This is where online marriage counseling can help.
-Online counseling offers flexibility and convenience to busy couples with methods that are rooted in EFT, ensuring that healing momentum isn’t lost along the way.
+Online counseling offers flexibility and convenience to busy couples, using emotionally focused methods that help ensure healing momentum isnโ€™t lost along the way.

 Through this option, couples can attend counseling or intensives in a familiar space, offering further comfort while they dive deep into heavy emotional work.
 Additionally, this offers the ability to practice skills, with each session building on the last while also enforcing positive communication and emotional responsiveness.
 Finally, online marriage counseling and marriage intensives are guided by licensed couples therapists to help support each individual couple with customized tools and accountability.
 This combination ensures that emotional breakthroughs are accessible by all couples and that they last, effectively transforming daily life.

-There’s no doubt that rebuilding trust and intimacy following disconnection or conflict is a continuous journey, but it’s far from impossible.
-Emotionally Focused Therapy (EFT) offers a proven roadmap, identifying the emotional needs at the heart of the relationship and teaching couples how to meet those needs with empathy and intention.
+Thereโ€™s no doubt that rebuilding trust and intimacy following disconnection or conflict is a continuous journey, but itโ€™s far from impossible.
+Emotionally focused approaches offer a proven roadmap for identifying the core emotional needs in a relationship and teaching couples how to meet those needs with empathy, safety, and intention.

 At The Marriage Restoration Project, our marriage intensives provide the deep, focused healing that many couples need, with online marriage counseling offering the follow-up support needed to sustain growth.
 Together, these two methods offer a transformative path to lasting emotional reconnection and relationship resilience.
-Ready to take the next step in restoring your relationship with EFT?
-Contact us today to get started on your journey to reconnection.

 Picture of Shlomo & Rivka Slatkin